5th Horse (Probyn's Horse): Probyn's Horse (5th King Edward VII's Own Lancers)

 After the First World War, the number of Indian cavalry regiments was reduced from thirty-nine to twenty-one.
 However, instead of disbanding the surplus units, it was decided to amalgamate them in pairs.
 This resulted in renumbering and renaming the entire cavalry line.
 The 11th King Edward's Own Lancers (Probyn's Horse) and the 12th Cavalry were amalgamated at Meerut on 28 August 1921 to form 5th King Edward's Own Probyn's Horse.
 The uniform of Probyn's Horse was blue with scarlet facings.
 The new regiment's badge consisted of the Prince of Wales's plumes.
 Its class composition was one squadron each of Punjabi Muslims, Sikhs and Dogras.

-The regiment was mechanised in 1940.
-During the Second World War, the regiment served with great distinction in Burma.
+Mechanisation

+The regiment was converted to a mechanised unit in 1940 while based at Risalpur.
+Initially this simply involved the substitution of trucks for horses but by mid-1942 re-equipment with three squadrons of Stuart tanks and Lee tanks had been concluded.
+In 1944 Probyn's was assigned to 225 Indian Tank Brigade, to serve with distinction in the Burma Campaign using M4 Sherman tanks.

+Independence

 On the Partition of India in 1947, Probyn's Horse was allotted to Pakistan.
 In 1956, Pakistan became a republic and all titles pertaining to British royalty were dropped.
 The regiment's new designation was 5 Horse, although informally, it continues to be known as the Probyn's Horse.
 During the Indo-Pakistani War of 1965, 5 Horse fought in the Battle of Khem Karan.